rust-unofficial/too-many-lists/src/fourth-iteration.md

 But wait, even if we do *that* then we've got an even bigger problem: the dreaded spectre of iterator invalidation.
 Previously we've been totally immune to iterator invalidation, because the Iter borrowed the list, leaving it totally immutable.
-However now that our Iter is full of Rcs, it doesn't borrow the list at all!
-That means people can start calling `push` and `pop` on the list while they have an Iter!
+However if our Iter was yielding Rcs, they wouldn't borrow the list at all!
+That means people can start calling `push` and `pop` on the list while they hold pointers into it!

 Oh lord, what will that do?!